QuantEcon/lecture-source-py/source/rst/pandas.rst

     df['population'] = df['population'] * 1e3
     df

-Next we're going to add a column showing real GDP per capita, multiplying by 1,000,000 as we go because total GDP is in millions
+Next, we're going to add a column showing real GDP per capita, multiplying by 1,000,000 as we go because total GDP is in millions

 .. code-block:: python3